-Freehold Purchase (Leasehold Enfranchisement) Solicitors
+Freehold Purchase (Leasehold Enfranchisement) Solicitors in Manchester and London

 If you own a leasehold property and wish to buy the freehold, our expert freehold purchase solicitors can assist you through our leasehold enfranchisement service.
 Owning the freehold of your house can greatly increase the value, help with selling or getting a mortgage.